-As Hurricane Florence bears down on the Carolinas, many of our family and friends in North and South Carolina are packing up and leaving their homes due to mandatory evacuations.
+As Hurricane Florence bore down on the Carolinas last week, many of our family and friends in North and South Carolina packed up and left their homes due to mandatory evacuations.
 Florence is not the first weather-related emergency in North and South Carolina, and unfortunately, it won't be the last.
 What should you do with regard to your your estate planning documents when preparing for a disaster?

 Preparing for future emergencies - what should you do with regard to your estate planning documents?

 The key is to plan well ahead of an emergency.
 The following tips may help you protect your important property and estate planning documents.

 1. Video the contents of your home and any valuable items you need to leave behind.
 Upload the video to your cloud or email it to a friend in a safe location with power.